-The State Investment Commission oversees all investments made by the State of Rhode Island, including those made for the System.
+The State Investment Commission (SIC) oversees all investments made by the State of Rhode Island, including those made for the System.
 The General Treasurer makes certain short-term investments on a daily basis.
 Rhode Island General Law Section 35-10-11 (b)(3) requires that all investments shall be made in securities as would be acquired by prudent persons of discretion and intelligence who are seeking a reasonable income and the preservation of capital.
+The following was the SIC's adopted asset allocation policy targets as of June 30, 2017.